Fieldwork allows you to apply the theory and skills you learn in the classroom in a practice setting.

 You’ll engage in a variety of clinical and community-based fieldwork experiences.
 We believe that it’s important to receive clinical experience in a variety of settings such as physical disabilities, psychosocial disabilities, pediatrics and community sites.

 We have relationships with fieldwork sites in the Chicago area and a limited number throughout the country.
 There is currently a critical shortage of fieldwork sites nationally leading to limited fieldwork opportunities for UIC students both in the Chicago area and outside of Illinois.
+Students who are accepted to the UIC OT program from other states should not assume that they will be able to complete fieldwork in their home state due to these limited fieldwork opportunities.

 While we affiliate with fieldwork sites in a variety of settings around the City of Chicago and suburbs, they are not all accessible by public transportation.
 Therefore, all incoming students must be prepared to do any of the following in order to assure their fieldwork experiences prepare them for practice as entry level clinicians: